Increasing font size isn’t enough to ensure accessibility

 For example, when showing a bar chart, each column should have a different pattern in addition to a different color.

 The text and background must also comply with WCAG rules on color and contrast.
-The article,
+The article, Best Practices for Color and Contrast for Digital Accessibilityprovides detailed information.

 It’s best to avoid or limit the usage of all-caps in text.
 Similarly, using too many bold sentences is also not a good authoring practice.